SoftwareAG/sagdevops-templates/infrastructure/README.md

 -->

-# Building Docker container images with Command Central
+# Building Infrastructure images

+Build these Docker images as the base images for your target product images.

 ## Building base OS, java, Command Central node and Builder images